karttur/setup-theme-blog/_posts/2018/2018-01-13-add-text-to-image.markdown

 This post is about putting a caption, label, watermark or other text directly in an image for web publishing.
 I also wanted to create animations from time-series of maps, and put both a caption, a time line and a clock in the image.
 This can not be done manually, and I chose to use ImageMagick.
 This post only covers how to use [ImageImagick](https://www.imagemagick.org) for putting text in images, and to create image compositions.
 The [previous post is an  introduction to ImageMagick](../2018/2018-01-13-install-imagemagick.html).

+## Images canvas and layer(s)

+If ImageMagick does not put the text as you expected (or not text at all), the chance is that your layer is not filling up the canvas.
+A canvas can contain more than one layer, and the positions you are setting the text at might be in the canvas but outside the layer.
+If this happens, try to use the option _+repage_, and ImageMagick adjusts the canvas to fit the layer.

 ## Options for setting text

 The ImageMagick functions _-annotate_, _-draw_, _-caption_ and _-label_  can all be used for writing text to images.
 Which function to use depends on how much and what type of control you want to have over the text that is written.
 The general options for setting fonts, colors and postions are similar.
 The blog uses _-annotate_ as the vehicle for explaining how to put text in images, and then I describe how I used _-draw_ to put the embossed watermark text on the maps at the top of each page, and  _-caption_ label _-label_ for setting text in pre-defined geometries.